Do You Have a Knack for Art? (MUS) is an international platform for contemporary fine art and art education at primary and secondary schools.

-The competition is aimed at students of high and grammar school aged between 14 to 19 years of age (exceptions allowed).
-Previous experience in the arts is not necessary.
+The competition is aimed at students of high and grammar schools.
 The goal is to engage students in active research of artistic approaches and their significance in everyday life.
 Students are asked to create a group (min.
 2, max.
 6 people) and work on their project according to the brief.
-It is possible to use different areas of student’s interest, engage their surroundings etc.
+It is possible to use different areas of student’s interest, engage their surroundings and also invite lecturers and work with other institutions.

 The project’s objective is to offer students the possibility to apply their creative abilities and interest in the context of environment they live in.
 Moreover it provides the opportunity to share their ideas, discuss them and work on a longer project, which in one way or another relates to their everyday functioning and opens new horizons.
 We propose to introduce contemporary art as a partner for exploring new contexts of thinking about man and the world.